cronn/cucumber-junit5-selenium-example/README.md

 $ ./gradlew test
 ```

-The [BrowserState](https://github.com/cronn/cucumber-junit5-selenium-example/blob/main/src/test/java/com/example/state/BrowserState.java) class is responsible for opening/closing new browser instances during test execution.
-It supports multiple environment variable in order to customize the browser for each execution:
+The [BrowserState](https://github.com/cronn/cucumber-junit5-selenium-example/blob/main/src/test/java/com/example/state/BrowserState.java) class is responsible for opening/closing new browser instances during test execution Additionally, it attaches a screenshot of the current browser viewport in case an example/scenario fails.
+It supports multiple environment variable in order to customize the browser for each test execution:

 - `browser`: Defines which browser should be started.
 Allows `CHROME`, `CHROMIUM`, and `FIREFOX`.
 Defaults to `CHROME`.
 - `lang`: The language used by the browser as a 2-letter country code.
 Defaults to `en`.